pywbem/pywbemtools/docs/appendix.rst

       non-embedded instances of the class (not including subclasses) within the namespace.

-   WBEM connection definitions file connections file
+   connections file
       A file maintained by pywbemcli and managed by the :ref:`Connection command group`.
       The connections file defines a list of named WBEM connection definitions, each of which is either the set of parameters for connecting to a real WBEM server, or the set of files for creating a mock WBEM server.
-The file name of the connections file is ``pywbemcli_connection_definitions.yaml`` in the current directory.
-Multiple connections files may exist in different directories.
-This allows connection definitions to be predefined and pywbemcli commands executed against them using only the connection definition name (via the :ref:`--name general option`).
+      This allows connection definitions to be persisted and referenced by name in pywbemcli commands, via the :ref:`--name general option`.

+      By default, the connections file is ``pywbemcli_connection_definitions.yaml`` in the user's home directory.
+The user's home directory depends on the operating system used.
+It is determined with ``os.path.expanduser("~")``, which works on all operating systems including Windows.
+      See :func:`~py3:os.path.expanduser` for details.
+      The default connections file can be changed using the ``PYWBEMCLI_CONNECTIONS_FILE`` environment variable, or with the
+      :ref:`--connections-file general option`.

    MOF
       MOF (Managed Object Format) is the language used by the DMTF to